IBM/wx-ibmcloud-solutions-scc/docs/lab/2_3-remediate.md

     ![alt text](../images/2.3.11.png)

-12. Click Next until you are on the section for Profile ....
-ADD A SCREENSHOT
+12. Click Next until you are on the section for Profile.

 13. In the **search bar (A)**, paste in: